GoogleCloudPlatform/blueprints/catalog/gke/subnet/README.md

 # gke-cluster-subnet package

-GCP subnet for a GKE cluster
+A GCP subnet for a GKE cluster with private nodes

 ## Setters